-150 2.1.3 Optimization of transfer elements
+2.1.3 Optimization of transfer elements

-The calibration of transfer steps, based on e.g. cross-polarization, other dipolar-based transfer such as RFDR, DREAM, BSH-CP, and INEPT-based transfers, follows a similar philosophy, exemplified in Figure 5 for the optimization of a CO-CA BSH-CP (left) and a H-C CP transfer (right).
-Dedicated buttons for each of these transfers allow loading calibration experiments, which use the previously optimized hard pulses.
-A ssNMRlib window summarizes the acquisition parameters, allows choosing ssNMRlib is open to the use of different modes of detection (H, C, N) within the same session and on the same probe.
-For example, one may want to collect a C-detected experiment and a H-detected one on the same sample and same probe.
-Accordingly, calibrations done in one detection mode (e.g. a N-C CP transfer optimized with a C-detected experiment) is automatically retrieved for a H-detected experiment that uses this transfer (e.g. a H-N-C correlation experiment).
+The calibration of transfer steps, based on e.g. crosspolarization, of other dipolar-based transfers such as RFDR, DREAM, BSH-CP, and INEPT-based transfers, follows a similar philosophy, exemplified in Fig. 5 for the optimization of a CO-CA BSH-CP (left) and 1H-13C CP transfer (right).
+Dedicated buttons for each of these transfers allow loading of calibration experiments, which use the previously optimized hard pulses.
+A ssNMRlib window summarizes the acquisition parameters, allows the ramp or the carrier position to be chosen and sets up a popt optimization protocol.
+The optimized parameters are stored for later use in other experiments in ssNMRlib and can be modified from the NMRlib GUI and saved to a file.
+In addition, a function termed "Load constants" allows retrieval at any point of a particular set of parameters, e.g. the cross-polarization power levels, shape and duration.

+ssNMRlib is open to the use of different modes of detection (1H, 13C, 15N) within the same session and on the same probe.
+For example, one may want to collect a 13C-detected experiment and a 1H-detected one on the same sample and same probe.
+Accordingly, calibrations done in one detection mode (e.g. a N-C CP transfer optimized with a 13C-detected experiment) are automatically retrieved for a 1H-detected experiment that uses this transfer (e.g. a H-N-C correlation experiment).